Charles H. Corlett: Planned invasion of the Japanese mainland

 In November 1944, Corlett reported to Admiral Nimitz in Honolulu and took command of the XXXVI Corps in the planning of the northern attack on the Japanese mainland from the Kurile Islands in the projected Operation Downfall.
 In connection with that order and at the time of Victory over Japan Day (V-J Day), he was writing a training course in amphibious operations for divisions returning from Europe.

-General Corlett retired from the Army in 1946.
+Major General Corlett retired from the army in 1946.

 Postwar

 After his retirement from the Army, Corlett was appointed by the U.S. Secretary of Agriculture to organize and initiate the Commission for Eradication of Hoof and mouth disease in Mexico, requiring relocation to Mexico City until mid-1947.
 He returned to his sheep and cattle ranch in New Mexico, where the governor appointed him chairman of the New Mexico State Bureau of Revenue and later to the State Investment Council.
 He was also on the board of the School of American Research.

 He died in Española, New Mexico, on October 13, 1971, at the age of 82.

 Three years after his death, "Cowboy Pete: The autobiography of Major General Charles H. Corlett" - Paperback - 127 pages - January 1, 1974 - was published.